Putting money aside for your grandchildren

 Let’s start with inheritance tax.
 You can pass on unlimited capital to grandchildren during your lifetime (termed potentially exempt transfers), but unless you survive for seven years after the gift, the monies will be subject to IHT.
 So why bother with a trust?
 Here are a few reasons:

 Access to the money – unless the gift is made through a trust, the grandchild can access the money as and when they wish (subject to any tax-wrapper rules e.g. Junior ISA’s).
-With a bare trust, the beneficiaries are absolutely entitled to the monies when they’re 18.
+With a bare trust, the beneficiaries are absolutely entitled to the monies and can demand the trust fund when they’re 18.
 But with a discretionary trust, the monies are under the control of the trustees until they agree an appointment.

 Uses of the money – with discretionary trusts, the trustees decide when, and for what purpose, the monies may be used.
 Even if you’re not a trustee yourself, you can provide the trustees with a letter of wishes identifying to whom and when you’d like the benefits to be paid.
 Such a letter wouldn’t be legally binding, but will provide clear guidance.